mpatt403/A3Q1/README.md

 # A3Q1

 Make a database in pgadmin 4
-open copy/paste sql queries from Queries.txt to pgadmin4 query tool
+Copy/paste sql queries from Queries.txt to pgadmin4 query tool

 Download A3Q1_Application folder
 Open folder and go to src/main/java/org/example